joshtynjala/optimizing-performance-for-the-flash-platform/optimizing-network-interaction/enhancements-for-network-interaction.md

 beginning of the file.
 Circular buffering is not started by default.
 It can be started during playback, and also at the beginning of playback if the movie is bigger than the disk space or RAM.
 The runtime requires at least 4 MB of RAM or 20 MB of disk space to be able to use circular buffering.

-Note: If the device has enough disk space, the mobile version of the runtime behaves the same as on the desktop.
-Keep in mind that a buffer in RAM is used as a fallback if the device does not have a disk or the disk is full.
-A limit for the size of the cache file and the RAM buffer can be set at compile time.
-Some MP4 files have a structure that requires the whole file is downloaded before the playback can start.
-The runtime detects those files and prevents the download, if there is not enough disk space, and the MP4 file cannot be played back.
-It can be best not to request the download of those files at all.
+> **Note:** If the device has enough disk space, the mobile version of the
+> runtime behaves the same as on the desktop.
+Keep in mind that a buffer in RAM
+> is used as a fallback if the device does not have a disk or the disk is full.
+> A limit for the size of the cache file and the RAM buffer can be set at
+> compile time.
+Some MP4 files have a structure that requires the whole file is
+> downloaded before the playback can start.
+The runtime detects those files and
+> prevents the download, if there is not enough disk space, and the MP4 file
+> cannot be played back.
+It can be best not to request the download of those
+> files at all.

 As a developer, remember that seeking only works within the boundary of the cached stream. `NetStream.seek()` sometimes fails if the offset is out of range, and in this case, a `NetStream.Seek.InvalidTime` event is dispatched.

 ## Smart seeking

-Note: The smart seeking feature requires Adobe® Flash® Media Server 3.5.3.
-Flash Player 10.1and AIR 2.5 introduce a new behavior, called smart seeking, which improves the user's experience when playing streaming video.
+> **Note:** The smart seeking feature requires Adobe® Flash® Media Server 3.5.3.

+Flash Player 10.1 and AIR 2.5 introduce a new behavior, called smart seeking, which improves the user's experience when playing streaming video.
 If the user seeks a destination inside the buffer bounds, the runtime reuses the buffer to offer instant seeking.
 In previous versions of the runtime, the buffer was not reused.
 For example, if a user was playing a video from a streaming server and the buffer time was set to 20 seconds ( `NetStream.bufferTime`), and the user tried to seek 10 seconds ahead, the runtime would throw away all the buffer data instead of reusing the 10 seconds already loaded.
 This behavior forced the runtime to request new data from the server much more frequently and cause poor playback performance on slow connections.